-The University of Minnesota’s Center for Bioethics is hosting Mini Bioethics Academy, a three night event to learn about and foster discussion on bioethical challenges in today’s society.
+The Center for Bioethics' Mini Bioethics Academy is a three night event to learn about and foster discussion on bioethical challenges in today’s society.
 Mini Bioethics Academy is open to anyone interested in learning more about bioethics.

 The University of Minnesota Academic Health Center (AHC) is one of the most comprehensive in the nation.
 The AHC includes six schools and colleges, several interdisciplinary centers and programs, and operations and support units, known as the AHC shared services.